Dozens of xmas gift ideas to cheer up your language-learning loved ones

 Well, one way I've found around this, is to grab a cereal box, put anything that weighs something inside it.
 Hell, even dog-food for the laugh!
 And then put a piece of paper or an envelope inside about what you got them in with it, and then wrap it up.
 They still get that unwrapping the present joy, but you can expand on the kind of stuff to get them 😉

 So, if they already have an Amazon Kindle, or if you know they would want to get a book for themselves and would be way more likely to pick the precise book they want, get them an Amazon Gift card.

-If they have an iPhone or iPad, consider getting them $25 of iTunes credit so they can buy themselves Anki, which can be a huge help for flashcarding their language using a spaced repetition system ideal for making sure they won’t forget the words, with pre-made decks.
+If they have an iPhone or iPad, consider getting them $25 of iTunes credit so they can buy themselves Anki for iPhone which can be a huge help for flashcarding their language using a spaced repetition system ideal for making sure they won't forget the words, with pre-made decks.

 If they are learning Chinese, then Pleco (for both Android and iPhone) can be a wonderful tool to help them.
 And, once again, you can get apps in other languages that have nothing to do with language learning, if they change their store location for more native content, although in some cases Apple doesn't seem to want your money if you switch country so check that in advance.

 And once again, make sure to ask native speakers or those in forums for ideas, and they can give you suggestions of programs, apps and many other options that would work for that person when you tell them about their interests.